 The street where the museum is located leads to our hotel, so that was where we proceeded next.
 That was where I had my first sight of Lake Sebu, and it was as beautiful as I expected.

-Among those they performed, the last was the most fascinating.
-In that dance, the lady tried to attract a man by swaying and turning while smiling, winking, and sometimes giggling.
+The last performance was the most fascinating, with the lady trying to attract a man by swaying, turning, smiling, winking, and giggling.

-Punta Isla dubs itself as the best in Lake Sebu.
-It does give a spectacular view of the lake.
-The rooms are modest, though.
-Do not expect white sheets, folded tissue papers, and nice scents.
-The hot shower is working, though, and the beds are comfy enough.
-Plus, they are very kind to accommodate my request for extra pillows so that I can elevate my left leg while I sleep.
-PWD concerns.
+Punta Isla proudly calls itself the best in Lake Sebu, and it does offer a spectacular view of the lake.
+The rooms are modest, so don’t expect white sheets, neatly folded tissue, or fancy scents.
+However, the hot shower works, and the beds are comfortable enough.
+They were also very kind to accommodate my request for extra pillows so I could elevate my left leg while sleeping—a thoughtful gesture for my PWD concerns.

 We were allowed a few minutes rest then we took off to our next destination – the Seven Falls.